Teradata/developer-resources/docs/manage-ai-unlimited/change-settings.md

 ---
 id: change-settings
-title: Change settings (admin)
+title: Change AI Unlimited settings (owner)
-description: Learn how to change AI Unlimited settings.
+description: Learn how to change AI Unlimited settings in the manager.
-sidebar_label: Change settings (admin)
+sidebar_label: Change AI Unlimited settings (owner)
 sidebar_position: 4
 pagination_prev: null
 pagination_next: null
 ---

-# Change settings (admin)
+# Change AI Unlimited settings (owner)

-If you are the AI Unlimited admin, you can return to the AI Unlimited setup in the manager and change any basic, cloud integration, or Git integration setting.
+If you are the AI Unlimited owner, you can return to the setup in the manager and change any Git, cloud, or application setting.

 1. Access the setup using the same URL you used to access it originally.